gsora/slaidsciou/README.md

 You can run it with the `-foreground` switch for debug purposes, but who cares?

+To start it with GNOME Shell, you have to copy `slaidsciou.desktop` to `~/.local/share/applications`, modifying the `Exec` directive according to where your `$GOPATH/bin` is.

+After that, just add it to the autostart list using GNOME Tweak Tool.

 ## Why in Go?

 Why not?